benjaminsanga/delivery_app/README.md

 # delivery_app
-Built for an efficient package delivery system.
+For an efficient package delivery system.